ViljamiBaker/arbetraryAxies/README.md

-a small "Game" about having many different axies of travel
+a small "Game" about having many different axes of travel

 ## TO RUN:
 run java on Renderer.java